 You’ll want to ask yourself questions before buying car insurance as a college student.

-Staying on mom and dad’s policy?
+Stay on mom and dad’s policy

 The first question is whether you can stay on a parent’s policy.
 Generally, it’s cheaper to go this route.
 Plus, the coverage limits will likely be higher, and your parents will qualify for a multi-car discount.